trdownie/the-blockchain-quiz/README.md

 Navigation for the website is almost non-existent.
 There is the landing page, then an infinite question loop that users can only escape by correctly completing the quiz or leaving the site completely having failed.
 Again, this deviation from convention is intentional and strategic to elicit an emotional response from the user and make them want to play the quiz, to beat the quiz (ultimately learning what they don’t know), and to find out more/contact me.

 Interaction is used throughout the site.
 Specifically:
-•	Upon landing on the site, the user will be greeted with one of three welcome pages depending on whether they have played before.
+- Upon landing on the site, the user will be greeted with one of three welcome pages depending on whether they have played before.
-•	The user will click on the button to take them into the quiz, which will contain three types of questions: o	Toggle button questions o	Input field questions o	Drag and drop word questions
+- The user will click on the button to take them into the quiz, which will contain three types of questions:
+    - Toggle button questions
+    - Input field questions
+    - Drag and drop word questions
-•	Depending on whether the answer is correct or incorrect, the user will be met with more questions (initially 10 for practical purposes) or a modal will pop up to inform them of their incorrect answer and explain why, proving a link to retry the quiz.
+- Depending on whether the answer is correct or incorrect, the user will be met with more questions (initially 10 for practical purposes) or a modal will pop up to inform them of their incorrect answer and explain why, proving a link to retry the quiz.
-•	Upon completion, the user will be presented with a ‘receive prize’ button that will provide them with a piece of art (an image) that is algorithmically generated and totally unique.
+- Upon completion, the user will be presented with a ‘receive prize’ button that will provide them with a piece of art (an image) that is algorithmically generated and totally unique.

 ##### *Skeleton*
 Initial sketches on paper led to the following [wireframes](https://www.figma.com/file/VvGE6j9pl40ixttaedECee/The-Blockchain-Quiz?node-id=0%3A1) being developed using Figma.